Indian Independence Act 1947: Partition

-There was much violence, and many Muslims from what would become India fled to Pakistan; and Hindus and Sikhs from what would become Pakistan fled to India.
+There was so much violence, and many Muslims from what would become India fled to Pakistan; and Hindus and Sikhs from what would become Pakistan fled to India.
 Many people left behind all their possessions and property to avoid the violence and flee to their new country.

 Princely states

-On 25 July 1947, Mountbatten held a meeting with the Chamber of Princes, where he addressed the question of the princely states, of which there were about 565.
+On 25 July 1947, Mountbatten held a meeting with the Chamber of Princes, where he addressed the question of the princely states, of which there were 562.
 The treaty relations between Britain and the Indian States would come to an end, and on 15 August 1947 the suzerainty of the British Crown was to lapse.
-Mountbatten ruled out any dominion status for any of the princely states, and advised them to acccede to one or the other of the dominions, India and Pakistan.
-Though it was technically possible for the states to remain free after 15 August, their dependence on the British government of India for defence and other matters rendered such freedom meaningless.
+Mountbatten ruled out any dominion status for any of the princely states, and advised them to accede to one or the other of the dominions, India and Pakistan, according to geographical contiguity.
+Although it was possible for the states to remain independent (autonomous) to some extent after 15 August, their dependency on the British government of dominion of India for defence, foreign affairs, communication and other matters rendered such freedom meaningless.